dokku/dokku/docs/deployment/zero-downtime-deploys.md

 https://static.dokku.me/logo.png
 ```

-While a full url may be used in order to invoke checks, if you are using relative urls, the port *must* be omitted.
+While a full URL may be used in order to invoke checks, if you are using relative URLs, the port *must* be omitted.

-### Check Settings
+### Check settings

 The default behavior is to wait for `5` seconds before running the checks, to timeout the checks after `30` seconds, and to attempt the checks `5` times.
 If the checks fail `5` times, the deployment is considered failed and the old container will continue serving traffic.